jacksonpf1/jacksonpf1/README.md

 ### 🚀 About Me

-Software developer with experience in fullstack web application development.
-Passionate about creating efficient and scalable solutions using modern technologies.
+Software developer with experience in fullstack web development.
+Passionate about creating efficient and scalable solutions.
 Always looking for new challenges and opportunities to learn and grow professionally.

 ---